Skip to contents

 col_pal

-Character string indicating the name of the hcl.pals() color palette to be used for plotting.
+A character string specifying the hcl.pals() color palette to be used for plotting.

 Value